opensearch-project/documentation-website/_search-plugins/knn/api.md

 Create and train a model that can be used for initializing k-NN native library indices during indexing.
 This API will pull training data from a `knn_vector` field in a training index and then create and train a model and then serialize it to the model system index.
 Training data must match the dimension passed into the body of the request.
 This request will return when training begins.
-To monitor the state of the model, use the [get model API](ADD ME).
+To monitor the state of the model, use the [Get model API](#get-model).

 Query Parameter |  Description
 :--- | :---